 CIT is assessed on profits minus deductible expenses and charges.
 Profits are composed of all operations carried out in Gabon by companies during the period of taxation, including, notably, capital gains on fixed assets.

 Capital gain realised in the scope of the transfer of social rights of persons whose assets are mainly constituted of such rights or rights held directly or indirectly in a company located in Gabon is subject to CIT in Gabon.
-The company located in Gabon whose rights are transferred must inform the tax administration of the transfer within one month from its performance or will face penalty applicable with regard to solidarity of payment.
+The company located in Gabon whose rights are transferred must collect and repaid to the Tax Administration the tax due within one month from its performance or the buyer and the seller will have a a solidarity of payment.